* Patanjali's eight limbs of yoga (book 2:29) brief *

 - Consideration for all living things, especially those who are innocent, in difficulty, or worse off than we are.

-- Right communication (truth) through speech, writings, gesture, and actions.
+- Right communication (truth, honesty) through speech, writings, gesture, and actions.

-- Non covetousness or the ability to resist a desire for that which does not belong to us.
+- The ability to resist a desire for that which does not belong to us; non covetousness.

 - Moderation in all our actions.

-- Non greediness or the ability to accept only what is appropriate.
+- Ability to accept only what is appropriate, or non-greediness.

 The niyamas comprise 5 components or disciplines.
 They are: